- Degree - Masters (Level 9 NFQ)

 The Irish Council for International Students administers Study Fellowships under the Irish Aid Programmes for students for Priority Aid Countries.
 Please refer to http://www.icosirl.ie/ for further information.
 International students are also advised to refer to the Website of the International Education Board Ireland, http://www.educationireland.ie/ which gives information on scholarship sources.

-Applicants should possess a primary degree at honours level (2.2 grade or higher) or equivalent.
+Applicants should possess a bachelor degree at honours level (2.2 grade or higher) or equivalent.
 In addition, applicants may be required to complete an admission interview.

 International (non-EU) students also need to provide evidence of their language proficiency (6.0 or above in the IELTS test).